INPHINITHY/Web_Structure/README.md

    - Refer to `header.php` and `footer.php` across multiple pages to streamline your site management.
    - Use `database.php` in the `includes/` folder for database connections, keeping your logic separate from presentation.

-## 🛠️ **Customization Tips**

-- **CSS**: Keep all your styling files in `assets/css/` for better organization.
-You can break them down further if necessary (e.g., into `buttons.css`, `forms.css`, etc.).
-- **JavaScript**: Store your scripts in `assets/js/` and load them in the header or footer depending on your optimization needs.
-- **Templates**: Use `templates/` to maintain DRY principles (Don’t Repeat Yourself) by creating reusable page layouts.

 ## 🔍 **Reference Example Pages**

 - **index.php**: This is the core of your site and will reference the reusable files (header, footer, etc.).
 - **example.php**: Check the structure of this page to see how it connects with the `includes/` folder components.

----

-With this structure, you’ll have a solid foundation for developing, scaling, and maintaining your website.
-Happy coding! 💻✨